Skyriss/ansible-vault-task/README.md

 This repo is the answer for a OPS: [Ansible](https://www.ansible.com/): 1 task

 **run_machine.tf**
-1. Creates VPS in DigitalOcean
+1. Creates VPS in DigitalOcean with Debian 10
 2. Deploys local SSH public key to DigitalOcean account
 3. Deploys stored SSH public key to VPS
 4. Creates Ansible playbook using ``inventory.tpl``template file